bradenpecora/bsp825-coe332/homework06/README.md

 # Homework 6: Deploying Flask API to k8s

-This homework builds off of homeworks 1,2,3, and the midterm.
+This homework builds off of the previous homeworks.
 This directory contains all of the files required to interact with the animals flask app (from previous homeworks) in Kubernetes.
+See prompt [here](https://coe-332-sp21.readthedocs.io/en/main/week10/services.html#homework-6-deploying-our-flask-api-to-k8s).

 # Dependencies